Our Team

 Sarina Mathai

-Assistant Director, Partnership Activation
+Assistant Director, Partnerships

 Like many kids growing up with Boston sports, I wanted to be a sportswriter.
 I went to Tufts University and majored in English and History with that in mind.
 Thanks to the connections I made at a summer journalism program, I had the opportunity to work in the Boston Globe’s Sports department starting my freshman year of college and I continued to work there through college and after graduation.
 During my senior year at Tufts, I worked for Jumpstart, an early education organization that recruits and trains local college students to work with preschool children in low-income neighborhoods.
 My time as a Jumpstart corps member sparked an enthusiasm for the education field.
 I moved to New York knowing how many opportunities there were in the education field in the city, and was lucky enough to discover NAF.